 Intro:

-After my positive experiences with the Dunlop CX 200 Tour 18×20 , it was high time to also try out the Dunlop Srixon CX 200 Tour 16×19.
+After my positive experiences with the Dunlop CX 200 Tour 18×20 , it was high time to try out the Dunlop Srixon CX 200 Tour 16×19.
 As expected, the slightly more open string pattern does not disappoint.

 Tested racket:

-Brand: Dunlop Model: CX 200 Tour 16x19 Head size: 95 sq/inch Weight: 310 gr Balance: 31.0 cm Stringing pattern: 16x19 Length: 27 inch RA: 64 Beam: 20.5 mm Stringing: Dunlop NT Max Plus at 23/22 kg
+Brand: Dunlop Model: CX 200 Tour 16x19 Blade size: 95 sq/inch Weight: 310 gr Balance: 31.0 cm Stringing pattern: 16x19 Length: 27 inch RA: 64 Beam: 20.5 mm Stringing: Dunlop NT Max Plus at 23/22 kg

 Specifications: